AP English Literature

 Short stories, poems, and essays will all be supplied by me

-Class Dates: Class runs from Monday, August 29, 2019 to Friday, May 15, 2020.
-The exam date is May 6, 2020.
+Class Dates: Class runs from Monday, August 31, 2020 to Friday, May 14, 2021.
 All U.S. national holidays will have no assignments due.
 There is a week break in the fall, a half-week break for Thanksgiving, a two-week break in December, and a one-week break in the spring (usually March or April).

 Questions?
 Please do send them my way! misskayAP@gmail.com

-Instructor Qualifications: I graduated with high honors from Messiah College, where I earned my Bachelor’s degree in English Literature.
+Instructor Qualifications: I substitute taught for this very course in the past while Ruth Green was the (superb) head teacher, and this will be my third year conducting the course myself.
+I graduated with high honors from Messiah College, where I earned my Bachelor’s degree in English Literature.
 Since graduation in 2008, I have run my own freelance writing and editing business (you can take a peek at my business website, www.forwantofanail.net, and theoretical bonus points if you get the reference!).
 This means I’ve had the pleasure of editing many different types of writing, from poetry collections to science fiction to autobiographies to PhD dissertations, and more.
 I am also currently pursuing a Master’s degree in English Language and Literature through Signum University, where I help run their Signum Symposia series; and I have presented academic papers and creative writing selections at several of their regional conferences.
-I substitute taught for this very course in the past three years while Ruth Green was the (superb) head teacher, and this will be my second year conducting the course myself.
+I published my first novel, The Flower of the Cedar, in podcast form in 2019, with hard-copy publication scheduled for 2021 (www.kaybenavraham.com).

 Click here to open or download an application to this class (Microsoft Word document)